 A great summer holiday can live forever in the memories of you and your family.
 However having great family holiday means planning ahead of time to insure that as less time possible is spent dealing with situations that could have been avoided with proper planning.
 If you are planning on a family holiday in Orlando Florida and hitting the Disney theme parks, here are some essential tips to insure that you and your family have a great time to remember.
-All the photographs in this article are from our family holiday to Orlando back in April 2014.

 Being organised and planning ahead are key to limiting the stress when travelling on holiday with young children.
 For example, imagine turning up at the airport and finding out one of your passports is out of date!
 Stressful to say the least.
 So check all your family passports well in advance to travelling so if any have run out, you have time to arrange new ones to be issued.
 Also it’s worth remembering to apply for an ESTA application (Electronic System for Travel Authorisation) at least 72 hours before flying out to Orlando.
 Each member of your family must fill out an ESTA Form; even the underage children must have an approved travel authorisation.